nivkman/cv-ball-following/README.md

-# cv-ball-following
+# Computer Vision Project: ball-following
-cv project - ball-following
+Python Script that following a green ball and marking its path in the air.